 As we progress over time we have to challenge our knees further.
 What this also means is that as our knees improve we can slowly start leaking exercises back into our exercise program that were previously too painful.
 My general recommendations when introducing exercises back into training.

-- Pain levels should return to baseline following exercise and the following day
+- Pain levels should return to baseline following exercise as well as the following day

-- Pain and function should be improving on a weekly and monthly basis
+- Pain and function should be improving on a monthly basis

 - Exercises should be introduced with low volume and intensity initially (low loads, sets, reps, days / week)